Top five dog injuries that could cost more than you expect

 Some dogs are known for respiratory problems, such as French Bulldogs and Pugs.
 In most cases this will only cause loud breathing, but sometimes it can become more serious and lead to conditions such as pneumonia – an expensive trip to the vet!

 Just like humans, as dogs age they can become more susceptible to arthritis, especially if they have larger frames.

-With dog insurance, you can have peace of mind that you can seek the best treatment for your beloved pet and ensure that they are not in pain.
+With pet insurance, you can have peace of mind that you can seek the best treatment for your beloved pet if they suffer an illness or specified accidental injury.